Finding the Right Partner is the Key to the Entire Community Build Process

 Provide plans and drawings, and any revisions as the plan develops or any changes are needed.

-Be the project coordinator on-site on BUILD DAY and oversee the playground installation.
+Be the project coordinator and provide supervisor(s) on-site on BUILD DAY to oversee the playground installation.

 Insure that the play equipment is installed according to the manufacturer's playground construction specifications.